 Sky · TV / Social · 0→1

-Sky Live’s big screen co-viewing experience: Watch Together
+Sky Live’s Watch Together

-Bringing families and friends closer than ever, no matter the distance,a TV-first co-viewing experience designed end-to-end, from blank canvas to shipped product.
+Bringing families and friends closer than ever, no matter the distance, a TV-first co-viewing experience designed end-to-end, from blank canvas to shipped product.

 My Role